Powering wearables will require a more flexible approach

 Technology behind powering wearables

 The technology for powering wearables is not new – thin and printed batteries have been used for some time in skin patches, RFID tags and smart cards.
-But emerging applications in powering wearables and the Internet of Things, which will require ultra-thin, flexible and stretchable form factors, have seen big players pile into a market traditionally served by smaller firms.
+But emerging applications in powering wearables and the Internet of Things, which will require ultra-thin, flexible electronics and stretchable form factors, have seen big players pile into a market traditionally served by smaller firms.

 Last year Samsung SDI unveiled a flexible ‘Band’ battery aimed at powering wearables and smartwatches and an ultra-slim ‘Stripe’ battery designed for things like necklaces or smart clothing, while LG Chem has also developed a flexible battery dubbed the “wire battery” aimed at smart watches.